se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

     }
     add('a', 'b'); // compiler flags an error
     ```
     In the code above, the parameters `x` and `y` are declared to have the type `number`.
-Thus, the compiler shows an error when the function is called with strings as parameters.
+Thus, the compiler shows an error when the function is called with strings as inputs to the function.
     Another advantage is that TypeScript provides code completion using <tooltip content="IntelliSense provides active hints as code is added">IntelliSense</tooltip>.

 * **Angular CLI** - The [official documentation](https://angular.io/cli) claims that the Command-line Interface can be used to develop and maintain applications.
 It can be used to enforce "best practices" amongst developers.

-    The Angular CLI has out-of-the-box integration with **Codelyzer**.
+    The Angular CLI has out-of-the-box integration with <tooltip content="Codelyzer is a set of rules for static code analysis of Angular projects">**Codelyzer**</tooltip>.
     Codelyzer helps developers write high quality code by linting it against the [official Angular style guide](https://angular.io/guide/styleguide) to ensure best practices.
-    <box type="info">Codelyzer is a set of rules for static code analysis of Angular TypeScript projects. </box>

-    With the CLI we can also perform the following tasks to ease the development process.
+    With the CLI we can also perform the following commands to ease the development process.
 You can refer to the official documentation for a complete list of the CLI commands.
      - Generate a new Angular application with - `ng new`
      - Generate Angular files - `ng generate`
      - Build our application for deployment - `ng build`